 Simple Network Management Protocol (SNMP) is a network protocol which was developed by the IETF in order to be able to monitor and control network elements from a central station.
 This protocol regulates the communication between the monitored devices and the monitoring station.
 SNMP describes the composition of the data packets which can be transmitted and the communication procedure.
-SNMP was designed in such a way that can be provided by SNMP include:
+SNMP was designed in such a way that every network-compatible device can be integrated into the monitoring.
+Functions of the network management which can be provided by SNMP include:

 - Monitoring of network components

-- · Remote control and configuration of network components
+- Remote control and configuration of network components

 - Fault detection and notification